Glove: Safety standards

 These exist to fulfill personal protective equipment (PPE) requirements.

-Noted gloves
+Notable gloves

-Tommie Smith and John Carlos held up their leather glove-clad fists at the awards ceremony of the 1968 Summer Olympics.
-Their actions were intended to symbolize Black Power.

 Michael Jackson often wore a single jeweled glove on his right hand, which helped develop his signature look.
 It has been the object of several auctions.

 A dark leather glove became an important piece of evidence in the O. J. Simpson murder case.
 Simpson's defense counsel famously quipped "if it doesn't fit, you must acquit".
 The glove presented as evidence shrank from having been soaked in blood, according to some analysis.